2 Chronicles 16 – Asa’s Disappointing End

 i.
 “Baasha’s aim in fortifying Ramah was probably to prevent access to Jerusalem for religious or trade reasons.
 Ramah is usually identified with er-Ram, on the main road just five miles north of Jerusalem.”
 (Selman)

 i.
 Asa seems to have forgotten that his covenant was with God, not with a pagan king.
-Under the covenant they made with God, the Lord was responsible to protect Judah.
-Now they put their treasure and their trust into a pagan king.
+Under the covenant they made with God, the LORD was responsible to protect Judah.
+Now they invested their treasure and their trust in a pagan king.

 ii.
 Asa would find that Ben-Hadad and Syria were worse enemies than Israel.

 iii.
 “The power of Ethiopia was broken before him, and Judah’s armies returned laden with the spoil.
 You would not have thought that a man who could perform that grand action would become, a little after, full of unbelief; but the greatest faith of yesterday will not give us confidence for to-day, unless the fresh springs which are in God shall overflow again.”
 (Spurgeon)